| Given its relatively conservative, quietly affluent reputation,

 with

 succotash and a crispy apple-risotto croquette.
-Nearby Downey's is a
+Nearby,

 Arigato Sushi serves super-fresh and creative sushi.
 The restaurant